Cover Image

 Noelle Voigt

-To counter competition from platforms like Temu and Shein, which offer low-cost products with direct shipping from China, Amazon is launching a new discount section called Amazon Value (Source).
+To counter competition from platforms like Temu and Shein, which offer low-cost products with direct shipping from China, Amazon officially launched a new discount section: Amazon Haul.
 This move aims to retain customers by providing budget-friendly options as economic uncertainty drives consumers to seek more affordable products.
-Many items in the new section will also be shipped directly from China to help keep prices low.
+Many items in the new section will also be shipped directly from Amazon’s Chinese warehouses to help keep prices low.

 These changes will bring new obstacles for vendors and sellers, especially as they face tougher competition, shrinking margins, and evolving customer demands.
 In this article, we will explore these challenges and offer mitigation strategies to ensure (continued) success on Amazon.